COMM240 Persuasive Communication

 Department of The Arts: Communication Studies

-Catalog Course DescriptionStudents build skills in analysis, writing, and communication of persuasive messages.
+- This course helps students build skill in analysis, writing, and communication of persuasive messages.
 Topics include: the theoretical premises currently operating in the field of persuasion, research and analysis of persuasive messages, preparing and delivering persuasive messages through a variety of channels.

 - examine the various theoretical premises and approaches to studying persuasion;

-- analyze various types of persuasive messages in a variety of contexts including persuasive campaigns or movements;
+- analyze various types of persuasive messages in a variety of contexts, including persuasive campaigns or movements [Critical Thinking];

 - examine the role mediated communication plays in the creation and delivery of persuasive messages; and